Key Takeaways

 After breaking down how Popmenu pricing works in real usage, it helps to look at a platform built around flat monthly fees and fewer moving parts.

-In Restolabs, pricing is based on a fixed monthly subscription that includes online ordering and delivery integrations by default.
+Restolabs is built around direct ordering and commission free online ordering, with a fixed monthly subscription that includes delivery integrations by default.

-This makes it easier to estimate monthly costs upfront, especially if you’re a restaurant that wants ordering volume and customer outreach to grow without per-order commissions or usage-based thresholds.
+This makes it easier to estimate monthly costs upfront, especially if youβre a restaurant owner who wants ordering volume and customer outreach to grow without per-order commissions or usage-based thresholds.

 Restolabs pricing at a glance